Email: hilljs at live.unc.edu

 Office: Mitchell Hall 105A

-M.S., Geological Sciences, University of North Carolina at Chapel Hill, current
+M.S., Geological Sciences, University of North Carolina at Chapel Hill, Chapel Hill, NC; 2013

 B.S., Earth Sciences With A Concentration In Geology, Tennessee Technological University, Cookeville, TN; 2011

-I enjoy hiking, camping, playing disc golf, throwing rocks, and spending time with my lovely wife, Tallulah.
+I enjoy hiking, camping, wood-carving, playing disc golf, throwing rocks, and spending time with my lovely wife, Tallulah, and our brand new little girl, Acadia Colette.
 I also enjoy cycling, and have converted two bicycles into electric vehicles.

 Hill, J.S., and Harrison, M.J., 2012, Terrain modification in Google Earth using SketchUp: An example from the Western Blue Ridge of Tennessee, in Whitmeyer, S.J., Bailey, J.E., De Paor, D.G., and Ornduff, T., eds., Google Earth and Virtual Visualizations in Geoscience Education and Research: Geological Society of America Special Paper 492, p.
 1–10, doi:10.1130/2012.2492(18).